chiefengineer/Git-How-To/docs/Git Initial install and configuration.md

   Given that branches can, in turn, have branches, this should present no
   difficulty.
 One still uses the same git commands only now the default is to
   manipulate your own branch vice "main".

+  ##### Example work flow (this is an example, _not_ fully baked yet)

+  Presume the following activities have taken place:
+    1. A problem has come up that needs solving e.g. Family Law.
+    2. It has been determines that software is needed as part of the solution.
+    3. A BA has been summoned to create the necessary "Given..Then..When"
+        scenarios (e.g. Unit tests for us to implement in code) and has the
+        problem well defined as a solution in the abstract.
+    4. A BA has sat down with a tech lead to describe the resulting
+        collection of Gherkin code items and has referenced a project manager
+        to create the necessary Tasks/Work Items per task (how this works is
+        left for another time - the process here is lengthy and quite detailed,
+        this is just an overview of a notion of a beginning to "process".).
+    5. The result of that sit-down is that the tech lead now knows of the
+        problem, the **suggested** solution (I say "suggested" because we
+        cannot expect a BA to actually know what is feasible in code, just
+        clearly define the problem and how they'd like to see the solution
+        function - it's the tech leads' job to convert "wishful thinking" into
+        actionable items for coders to implement).
+    6. So...we have a collection of work items to be implemented.
+Cool.
+Now
+        the tech lead starts assigning work items to engineers who will go to
+        the appropriate Git repository and pull out whatever working code is
+        in place or, create a brand new repository for the new feature and
+        start writing code.
+    7. Once that repository is available locally, create a branch if it's not
+        already created that is the engineers' user name.
+This is your "home"
+        branch, the place that all of your changes will go - **_NOT_** the
+        "main" or "master" or whatever is the root branch.
+        _ON YOUR HOME BRANCH, CREATE A "FEATURE" BRANCH._
+        This is where all of your work will be done - the feature branch that
+        is hung off of your "home" branch.
+        This is important - at no time shall "main" be directly affected by
+        anything a developer does - that's a job solely for the gatekeepers -
+        they will move code from "I think it's done" to "ready for testing",
+        not the engineers.
+    8. Write code, commit code locally, rinse and repeat until your unit tests
+        pass and you think that the work item is fully implemented.
+        Save to remote as appropriate e.g. make sure the code compiles before
+        you check it in, etc. This can be defined as "policy" later.
+    9. All the usual practices of SOLID, small methods, etc. etc. that
+        everyone learned when learning how to write code will be practiced,
+        **_INCLUDING CODE REVIEWS by senior developers_**.
+    10. Once a work item is approved for testing, that work item may be closed
+        by doing a final commit to the engineers' home branch (the one that
+        is their user name or whatever standard is applied) via a merge from
+        their personal feature branch as they were working on the code.
+    12. That will be merged into the remote system as "ready for review"
+        by the gatekeeper.
+Once the gatekeeper passes it, it will be
+        ready for movement to the test environment to be tested by QA.
+        When I say "movement", I mean that an actual Docker image with the
+        next version of the code will be "moved" to the test arena, the
+        appropriate container created and activated and testing can begin.
+    13. Once QA signs off, then the same image will be moved to production or
+        merged into the main branch for a final build and integration test.
+    14. Once integration testing is complete, off to production it goes.

+  Understand, this is just a rough idea of what the process ought to be, not
+  what it is nor should be.
+We as a team in Architecture need to develop these
+  processes such that they are measurable (easy with Git actions), easy on
+  us developers to maintain (little extra work needed to do the "admin"
+  portion of the coding endeavor), easy to test, easy to fix, easy to modify,
+  easy for the "bosses" to monitor and nod their heads with approval,
+  and, most importantly, easy to teach to those _not_ Architecture.
+We will
+  have to not only live with the process, we will have to convince others to
+  play in our sandbox and do as we say or none of this will work.
+  Key here is "easy".
+We are few and need as little stress beyond the writing
+  of the code as possible, so let's make it that way.

 </details>